Graphcool/graphcool-framework/docs/0.x/04-Reference/05-Functions/06-Error-Handling.md

 ## Unexpected errors

 In case the function failed in an unexpected way, we return a generic error message and an `executionId`.
-Have a look at your function to fix this problem or reach out to us if you have further questions.
+Have a look at your function to fix this problem or check the function logs using `graphcool-framework logs`.

 ```json
 {